like413/OPT-RSVG/README.md

 This is the offical PyTorch code for paper "LaLGA: Multi-Scale Language-Aware Visual Grounding on Remote Sensing Data"
 The code of our method will be open source after the paper is published.
 ## OPT-RSVG Dataset

 The dataset contains 25452 RS images and 48952 image-query pairs, with expressions provided in both Chinese and English versions.
 ![OPT-RSVG Dataset](https://github.com/like413/OPT-RSVG/blob/main/fig/OPT-RSVG.png)
+# Ttraining, validation and test samples for OPT-RSVG
 | Class Name              | Training | Validation | Test  |
 |-------------------------|----------|------------|-------|
 | C01: airplane           | 979      | 230        | 1142  |